-Participants: 20 healthy participants (24.05 y± 4.0; 14 women) gave their written informed consent to take part in the study, which was approved by the Ethics Committee of the Faculty of Medicine of the University of Liège.
-The participants were assessed for the exclusion criteria with a semi-structured interview and questionnaires.
+A total of 20 healthy participants (mean [SD] age 24.05 [4.0] years; 14 women) gave their written informed consent to take part in the study, which was approved by the Ethics Committee of the Faculty of Medicine of the University of Liège.
+The participants were assessed for the exclusion criteria with a semi-structured interview and guestionnaires.
 None of the participants had a history of psychiatric and neurological disorders, sleep disorders, the use of psychoactive drugs or addiction.
 Participants had no history of night shift work during the last year or recent transmeridian travel during the last 2 months; excessive caffeine (>4 caffeine units/day) or alcohol consumption (>14 alcohol units/week); and were not taking medication or smoking.
-Their scores on the 21-item Beck Anxiety Inventory (Beck et al., 1988) and the Beck Depression Inventory-II (Beck et al., 1961) were minimal or mild (< 17) and minimal (< 14), respectively normal.
+Their scores on the 21-item Beck Anxiety Inventory (Beck et al., 1988) and the Beck Depression Inventory-II (Beck et al., 1961) were minimal or mild (<17) and minimal (<14), respectively normal.
 Women were not pregnant or breastfeeding.
 Participants reported no history of ophthalmic disorders or auditory impairments and were screened for colour blindness.
 Due to technical issues (see below), 15 and 14 participants were, respectively, included in the analyses of the attentional and emotional tasks (Table 1).